sam-goodwin/shapes-legacy/packages/@shapes/core/README.md

 }) {}
 ```

-`MyType` is what we call a "Record".
-It is constructed by extending the result of a function call (`Record`) which dynamically creates a class containing static references to its type information and a type-safe constructor that accepts and validates the members.
+`MyType` is what we call a "Struct".
+It is constructed by extending the result of a function call (`Struct`) which dynamically creates a class containing static references to its type information and a type-safe constructor that accepts and validates the members.

 ## Type-Safe Constructor
 The constructor takes an object where each key is a member, and its type is known: